grafana/tempo/docs/tempo/website/traceql/_index.md

 Attribute fields are derived from the span and can be customized.
 Process and span attribute types are [defined by the attribute itself](https://github.com/open-telemetry/opentelemetry-proto/blob/b43e9b18b76abf3ee040164b55b9c355217151f3/opentelemetry/proto/common/v1/common.proto#L30-L38), whereas intrinsic fields have a built-in type.
 You can refer to dynamic attributes (also known as tags) on the span or the span's resource.

-Attributes in a query start with a period and must end with a space.
+Attributes in a query start with a scope (see Scoped attribute fields section below).
 To find traces with the `GET HTTP` method, your query could look like this:

 ```
 { .http.method = "GET" }